Mithya (web series)

-Summary
+Plot

+Season 1

 Set against the picturesque backdrop of Darjeeling, this is a dark and twisted tale of truth and deception laced with numerous secrets and lies.
 It all starts when Juhi Adhikari, a righteous Hindi Literature professor, accuses her student, Rhea Rajguru of plagiarism in her Literature essay.

 Rhea, who is the daughter of one of the top college benefactors doesn’t take this well and sets out on a journey of vengeance and violence, destroying everything in her path.
 What happens when an obsessed and impulsive Rhea turns Juhi’s world upside down is what follows the rest of the story.

+Season 2

+Rhea, played by Avantika Dassani, continues her quest for revenge.
+Discovering that Anand Tyagi is her father, she sets out to win his approval.

+When Rhea finally meets Anand, she attempts to prove she's not as bad as he might think.
+She explains that she wasn’t actually kidnapping Yash, Juhi’s son, but was instead trying to rescue him from danger.